WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 - `description`:  A string value providing a high-level description of the rule.
 - `continue`:  A boolean value indicating whether to proceed with the event matching process if the current rule matches.
 - `active`:  A boolean value; if `false`, the rule is ignored.

+When the configuration is read from the file system, the rule name is automatically inferred from the filename removing the extension and everything that precedes the first '_' (underscore) symbol; for example:
+- _0001_rule_one.json_ -> 0001 determines the execution order, "rule_one" is the rule name
+- _0010_rule_two.json_ -> 0010 determines the execution order, "rule_two" is the rule name

 ### Constraints